 You do not have to have your car repaired by the dealer you bought it from.

 There are many resources for those who are having a dispute with a dealer or a car company, including, for people who have lots of problems with a new car, lemon law replacement; each state’s lemon law information is in your owner’s manual package.

 In some small claims or special civil courts, judges and lawyers are over-eager for settlements, no matter how strong your case is, because they want to save time.
 If you pursue a claim, you run the risk in court of losing and having to pay massive legal fees, and if you are angry, you also run the risk of a contempt of court citation.
 In some cases, saying you still plan to have the case heard will get a much better settlement.

 Used car guides are interesting but can be inaccurate or misleading.
 Consider all sources, including Internet forums (though beware that people will generally only state negative opinions, there are paid “complainers” from competitors, and problems do get solved).
-The on-line TrueDelta service tends to be updated frequently and can be more detailed than any other source, for American and Canadian buyers.

 Research shows that some dealers have a terrible employee loyalty rate, and their mechanics may have low morale and little experience.
 Though many dealers do have excellent mechanics, don’t assume that the dealer is always better than the garage across the street.

 - Get a copy of your complaint even if no problem is found, so you can, later on, show that a problem existed earlier.
 That may convince the automaker to make good after the warranty ends, or increase a lemon law settlement.